Need tips on what to wear somewhere else? For a full listing of all our destinations, please visit our packing list page!

 The summer temperatures during May to October are a sizzling 30°C/86°F to 47°C/117°F during the day!
 It is not just the heat but the high humidity that makes it unbearable.

-Very cool, loose, summer clothes are the best items to wear, as the humidity can make clothes feel tight and uncomfortable.
+Very cool, loose, summer clothes are the best items for your Dubai packing list, as the humidity can make clothes feel tight and uncomfortable.
 Cotton, linen, and silk are best.

 Bear in mind that anywhere indoors can be very cold, as the air-conditioning is full-on!
 So it’s still a good idea to have a jacket, cardigan, or pashmina to keep the chill at bay.